• Privacy and Disclosure Policy

 Tabitha was a disciple of Christ known for “doing good and helping the poor.”
 We already know that many women followed Jesus as His disciples.
 They sat at His feet, learned from Him, and supported Him out of their own means (Luke 8:1-3).

-But here we see a woman who was known not just as a believer but at one who truly served others.
+But here we see a woman who was known not just as a believer but as one who truly served others.
 Her love for Christ and for her brothers and sisters compelled her to put that love into action and do something.

 Tabitha could have reasoned that since she wasn’t a leader like Priscilla (Acts 18), a church planter like Lydia (Acts 16:11-15, 40), or a prophetess like one of Phillip’s daughters (Acts 21:8-9), then she had nothing to give.